 Decide how to test your swords ( be careful ) what do you need to keep constant in your testing?

-We decided to bang the swords on an empty cardboard box and observe the changes in the swords.
+We decided to bang the swords on an empty cardboard box and look for any damage or dents to the sword and box.

 Variables to keep constant